gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Dependency resolution supports HTTP Digest Authentication

-Due to the way we did pre-emptive HTTP Authentication, Gradle 1.0 was not able to handle a repository secured with HTTP Digest Authentication.
-This problem is now fixed.
+Due to the way Gradle used pre-emptive HTTP Authentication, Gradle 1.0 was not able to handle a repository secured with HTTP Digest Authentication.
+This issue has been resolved by using the following new strategy:

-As a result of this fix:

 * Any GET/HEAD request issued by Gradle will no longer contain pre-emptive HTTP Authentication headers.
 * An initial PUT/POST request will contain Basic Authentication headers for pre-emptive HTTP Authentication.
     * If the server requires HTTP Basic Authentication, then this request will succeed automatically
     * If the server requires HTTP Digest Authentication, then this request will fail with a 401, and we will re-send the request with the correct headers.
 * After the initial PUT/POST request, subsequent requests to the repository will have correct Auth headers, and will not require re-send.